molmod/stacie/docs/source/theory/cutoff.md

 As long as the frequency cutoff is low enough to avoid underfitting, the variance of the normalized residuals is slightly less than $1$ (because there are three degrees of freedom in the fit).
+Furthermore, the variance of the cumulative sums is significantly lower than $N_\text{res}$ because any fitted model tries to interpolate the data.
+Residuals are therefore anticorrelated by construction, such that they cancel each other out when summing them.
-This small discrepancy causes $\mathcal{M}$ to decrease slowly as more data points are added, as long as the model does not exhibit underfitting.
+This causes $\mathcal{M}$ to decrease slowly as more data points are added, as long as the model does not exhibit underfitting.
 At the onset of underfitting, which is barely visible to the naked eye,
 $\mathcal{M}$ increases rapidly.
 At this point, one has included (nearly) the maximum amount of data in the fit (and thus minimal uncertainty in the parameters) without biasing the estimated parameters due to underfitting.

 Finally, we must emphasize that the proposed risk metric $\mathcal{M}$ is an ad hoc construction.
 It is nothing more than a robust mathematical implementation